 Dudhi na thepla is a healthy and nutrient Indian flatbread recipe made with a bottle gourd grate, wheat flour, and regular dry spices.
 Spicy and masaledar dry potato sabzi with soft thepla combo loved by all kinds of age groups.
 Both are tasty and easy to make with all available ingredients in your kitchen.
 It is typically served for breakfast and lunch with yogurt and mango pickle or you can take it for traveling also. do try this!

 For batata sabzi

-- if you are planning to make a dry variant, I would suggest chopping potatoes chips bigger size. do not chop then fine.
+- if you are planning to make a dry variant, I would suggest chopping potato chips in bigger sizes. do not chop then fine.

-- Instead of frying, you can pressure cook the potatoes separately and then using it in the recipe.
+- Instead of frying, you can pressure cook the potatoes separately and then use them in the recipe.
 I personally like the potatoes fried in oil.